 If your passport is lost or stolen, report it immediately to the nearest passport agency or by calling the Department of State at 1-877-487-2778 (1-888-874-7793 for TTY devices).

 Students are responsible for applying for a visa to enter their host country with the guidance of their host university/program.
 Generally, students should plan to apply as soon as they receive their acceptance letter and instructions from their study abroad program.
 Visa requirements will vary by country; the application may request proof of enrollment at Rice, bank statements or other financial records, and insurance coverage, among other items.
 An in-person interview at the country's local consulate may also be required.

+Keep in mind, when it comes to visa matters, we may have general information, but we are not permitted to advise on this, as we do not have the adequate qualifications or background and cannot advise individually as each student has different circumstances.
 Further information about visa requirements can be found on the website of your host country's consulate.
 Non-U.S. citizens should be aware that visa requirements may be different based on their country of citizenship.